TheMindStudios/Jarvis/README.md

 import MSJSON
 ```

-2. Add implementation for `RequestDataProvider` protocol. `RequestDataProvider` has default implementation, so ou can set just properties you need:
+2. Add implementation for `RequestDataProvider` protocol. `RequestDataProvider` has default implementation, so you can set just properties you need:

 ```swift
 struct PostsListAPIClient {